Desktop Icons Not Showing Up

 With the ongoing assumption that icon-siphoning wormholes are not to blame, there are other potential culprits.
 These can include corrupt icon cache, bad/missing registry settings or even viruses.

-While there are various approaches to each of these that range in complexity, they’re not within the scope of this blog.
+While there are various approaches to each of these that range in complexity, they’re not within the scope of this article.

 Driver Support Can Make the Burden Disappear